openjs-foundation/cross-project-council/proposals/stage-1/TRAVEL_FUND/MEMBER_TRAVEL_FUND.md

 It is strongly recommended that you submit your request far enough in advance to get approval before making relevant expenditures.
 Review of requests will take at least 72 hours and may take considerably longer.
 Note, with limited funds available, approval is not guaranteed.
 If a request is rejected, reimbursement will not be issued.The Foundation cannot pre-pay for travel expenditures.
-It is recommended to write a report after the trip.

 ## Visa Tips